t4th/win32-gui-wrapper/README.md

 - documentation
 - ~~create examples (calculator)~~
 - implement proper error handling
-- change function pointer to std::function
+- ~~change function pointer to std::function~~
 - change raw pointers to smart pointers

 ## How to use
 Project is using external components which are built into static libraries.
 Win32 Gui itself is also built into library.
-Since this is Windows only, use free Visual Studio 2019 to open solution file Win32_gui_wrapper.sln:
+Since this is Windows only, use free Visual Studio Community to open solution file Win32_gui_wrapper.sln:
-- select solution platform
+- select solution platform (like x64)
+- You **MUST** select example project as startup project for Run (F5) to work (right mouse button on project name in solution explorer, andchoose "Set as startup project" in the menu)
 - build (ctrl+shift+b) all and Run (F5)
-- You must select example project as startup project for Run (F5) to work
 - amount of logs is configured with TH_DEBUG_LEVEL in thConfig.h.
 Set it to 1 for optimal logs and 2 for ALL logs.
+It can slow application startup due to amount of logs.

 Usage examples can be selected in solution explorer from within VS.